Baháʼí 7: Background

 Because the Baháʼí Faith has no clergy, the adherents will choose a Spiritual Assembly, at a local or national level, to carry out the affairs of the community.

 While there had been a history of persecution of Baháʼís in Iran, this was elevated to an official state-sanctioned persecution following the 1979 Iranian Revolution.

 In 1980, the nine members of the National Spiritual Assembly were arrested by the Islamic Revolutionary Guard Corps and never heard from again, though the authorities never acknowledged that the group (plus two others with them when they were arrested) had been executed.
 In 1981, eight of the nine members of the replacement National Spiritual Assembly were arrested and executed; unlike the first Assembly, the Central Revolutionary Courts did acknowledge that the executions of the second Assembly had occurred.
 In 1983, the Attorney-General of the Revolution announced a ban on all administrative and community activities of the Baháʼí community in Iran.
 Though the members of the third incarnation of the National Spiritual Assembly disbanded, seven of them were arrested and executed between 1984 and 1987, as acknowledged by the Revolutionary authorities.

-Following the 1983 disbandment of the National Spiritual Assembly, a number of Iranian Baháʼís formed a group to informally serve the needs of the country's adherents on an ad hoc basis.
-The group's membership evolved over the next 25 years, and was made up of the Baháʼí 7 as of March 2008.
+Following the 1983 disbandment of the National Spiritual Assembly, a number of Iranian Baháʼís formed an informal group, called the Yaran, to serve the needs of the country's adherents on an ad hoc basis.
+The group tended to the spiritual and material needs of the Iranian Baháʼí community at a national level and, according to the Baháʼí International Community, operated with the knowledge of the Iranian authorities.
+Its membership changed over the next 25 years, and was made up of the seven Baháʼí as of March 2008.
+Tavakkoli, who served on it for 18 years, said that in March 2009 the prosecutor general ruled the Yaran's activities contrary to the national interest, and that the Baháʼí community responded by disbanding the group and its local affiliates.

 Arrests and detention

 Sabet was detained on 5 March 2008 after being summoned to Mashhad by the Ministry of Intelligence.
 Officers from the Ministry of Intelligence arrested the other six leaders in raids on their homes on 14 May 2008.

 The seven were held in Evin Prison in Section 209, which is run by the Ministry of Intelligence, and were denied access to a lawyer.
 The five male detainees reportedly were placed in one cell together measuring 10m^{2} and without any beds.

+The seven spent about four months in solitary confinement before the first reported family visit, in September 2008.
+In August 2010, after the verdict, all seven were moved from Evin to Rajaʼi Shahr Prison in Karaj.
+In February 2011 the International Federation for Human Rights, together with the Iranian League for Human Rights and the Defenders of Human Rights Center, reported that conditions there were deteriorating, that the five men had been placed under harsher conditions after a further transfer, and that the two women had been physically threatened by fellow inmates.